 If you see that WordPress is altering the embed code, use a third-party plugin (e.g., Insert HTML Snippet) to add the form to the page or post in the form of a shortcode to preserve the script tags.

-If your form is embedded on a SquareSpace page, the form may not work because in certain templates, SquareSpace renders scripts only upon the first page load and not subsequently.
-Check out this SquareSpace post for more details and possible workarounds.
+If your form is embedded on a Squarespace page, it may not work because in certain templates, Squarespace renders scripts only upon the first page load and not thereafter.
+Refer to this Squarespace post for more details and possible workarounds.